aerogear/aerogear-ios-push/README.md

 If you run into any problems, please [file an issue](http://issues.jboss.org/browse/AEROGEAR) and/or ask our [user mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-users).
 You can also join our [dev mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-dev).

+#### Using a ```.framework``` build

+To build the library simply run the build script:

+    build.sh

+The build script will generate a ```build``` folder in the current directory, containing an universal framework library that you can drag-and-drop in your project.
+The framework build resides in:

+    build/Release-universal/AeroGearPush.framework

+Now, on your application targets’ “General” settings tab and in the “Linked Frameworks and Libraries” section, drag-and-drop the the framework build.
+Then click the 'Build Phases' tab, click the '+' symbol, select "New Copy Files Phase", expand the section, select 'Frameworks' from the Destination combo box.
+Click the '+' symbol and select the 'AeroGearPush.framework'

+You are now ready to use the library in your project.

 ## Example Usage